mre/karban/README.md

 ## Features

+* Fancy HTML/CSS invoice layouts (with separate headers and footers) using Twig
 * PDF output
-* Fancy HTML/CSS invoice layouts using Twig
-* Meta data using a YAML-FrontMatter
+* Meta data using PHP-FrontMatter
+* Multiple layouts
+* Keep a plain text version of your invoices; text files are awesome.
 * Completely adaptable to your own workflow
-* Keep a plain text version of your invoices; text files are awesome.

 ```bash
 ./karban --help